Cookie Preferences

 Please note that you must be based at a UK research organisation eligible for AHRC funding.
 Learn more about the eligibility of your organisation.

-The first round of Design generators will focus on creating interventions within existing systems.
+This is the first of two rounds and both rounds will focus on creating interventions within existing systems.
 These systems may include, but are not limited to, healthcare, food networks, governance structures, financial infrastructures, and other societal frameworks.
 We are particularly interested in projects that approach these systems from a community perspective and use design thinking and creative methodologies to identify leverage points for positive change.
+Through strengthening a system’s effectiveness, resilience and inclusivity, the programme also aims to support sustainable economic growth and productivity at local and national levels.

-• creation of multidisciplinary design research capabilities that respond to net zero challenges
+• creation of multidisciplinary design research capabilities that can respond to needs and challenges

 • exploration of circular, cyclical, or regenerative business models